AniYehudi/Weapon-store/README.md

 # Register
 But you may register as a new user if you want to have a new account.
-In order to register, on the login page you c=may enter your personal data.
+In order to register, on the login page you may enter your personal data.
 Once you have registered, by default you'l become a user, but not an admin.
 To become an admin, you have to log as an admin, and give the access from users management!